 Please let us know your thoughts on justice-informed species conservation and the Global Biodiversity Framework by taking part in the survey below.

-The Post-2020 Biodiversity Framework Task Force contributed to IUCN position papers and information documents as part of the negotiatons on progress towards the Aichi targets, and during the development of the post-2020 biodiversity framework.
+The Post-2020 Biodiversity Framework Task Force countributed to IUCN position papers and information documents to support the negotiation process towards the Aichi targers and the development of the species-related targets of the Global Biodiversity Framework.

 The World Species Congress is taking place virtually across 24 hours on May 15 and includes a packed programme on species recovery efforts, global and local conservation policy, and actions to ensure the survival of wild species and ecosystems.